-Adrian joined Daniel Brantley as a trainee solicitor in 2008 and became an Associate in 2011.
+Adrian joined Daniel Brantley as a trainee solicitor in 2008, became an Associate in 2011 and is a Notary Public for St. Christopher and Nevis.
 He is keen about assisting his clients in reaching an acceptable outcome to any legal dispute they may have.

 His practice focuses on real estate, probate and estates, debt collection, personal injuries, litigation and economic citizenship applications.
 He has been involved in contention trusts litigation relating to the removal of a trustee, the sale of high end real estate throughout St. Christopher and Nevis, the winding up of large estates likewise rendering advice to large hotel chain groups.
 He facilitates the formation of International Business Corporations, Limited Liability Companies and renders advice on the regulatory framework for those companies.

-Adrian is the son of the late Right Honourable Sir Simeon Daniel and is married with one child.
+Adrian is the son of the late Right Honourable Sir Simeon Daniel and is married with two children.

 Bar Vocation Course, (now the Bar Professional Training Course (BPTC)